 Ever wonder what the best investors in the world are investing in?
 You’re probably thinking that their portfolios are full of stocks you never heard of, opportunities that only the people in those elite circles know about.

-Well, looking at Warren Buffet’s portfolio, nothing could be further from the truth.
+Well, looking at Warren Buffet’s portfolio, nothing could be farther from the truth.

 In fact, the greatest investor of all time, is investing pretty much in the same stocks that eTorians invest in every day.